 Police data by bias motivation The police numbers represent the number of recorded offences.
 One incident can involve more than one offence.
-10 Racist and xenophobic hate crime 7 Anti-LGBTI hate crime 4 Anti-Roma hate crime 2 Anti-Muslim hate crime

-Police data by type of crime The police numbers represent the number of recorded offences.
+19 Racist and xenophobic hate crime 8 Anti-Muslim hate crime 4 Anti-Roma hate crime 2 Anti-Semitic hate crime Police data by type of crime The police numbers represent the number of recorded offences.
 One incident can involve more than one offence.
-7 Incitement to violence 6 Threats/ threatening behaviour 4 Physical assault This category includes serious bodily injury (Criminal Code, art.118.) and violent behaviour (Criminal Code, art.323.a).
-3 Damage to property 3 Unspecified National Developments The Criminal Code provision defining hate crimes was amended to include language as a protected characteristic.
-The Action Plan for Implementation of the National Plan to Combat Discrimination 2017-2019 was adopted by the Government, which identifies a number of priority areas in addressing hate crimes: education and public awareness raising initiatives focusing on hate crimes against national minorities and LGBT people, and improvements to hate crime data collection.
+14 Threats/ threatening behaviour 9 Damage to property 5 Incitement to violence 5 Physical assault This category includes serious bodily injury (Criminal Code, art.118.) and violent behaviour (Criminal Code, art.323.a).
+National Developments The Criminal Code provision defining hate crimes was amended to include language as a protected characteristic.
+The Government adopted an "Action Plan for Implementation of the National Plan to Combat Discrimination, 2017-2019", which identifies a number of priority areas in addressing hate crimes, namely education and public awareness-raising initiatives focusing on hate crimes against national minorities and LGBTI people, and improvements to hate crime data collection.